 Easy Butter Chicken and Saffron Rice (with Dairy-Free option)

-- 1.5 lb. boneless skinless Chicken Thighs or Breast, cut in 3 inch pieces
+- 1.5 lb. boneless skinless chicken thighs or breast.
+Cut in 3 inch pieces

-- 14oz. can Diced Tomatoes, pureed, OR 3-4 ripe Roma tomatoes, pureed
+- 14 oz. diced tomatoes : 1 can pureed, OR 3-4 ripe Roma tomatoes, pureed

 - 1 teaspoon salt

-- 1/2 teaspoon Turmeric Powder
+- ½ teaspoon Turmeric Powder

-- 1/4-1/2 teaspoon Red Chili Powder
+- ¼-1/2 teaspoon Red Chili Powder

-- 2 teaspoons Smoked Paprika
+- 2 teaspoons Paprika

-- 2-3 teaspoons Garam Masala (depending on your spice preferences)
+- 2-3 teaspoons Garam Masala depending on your spice preferences

 - 1 tablespoon Coriander Powder

-- Add after cooking
+Add after cooking

-- 1/2 cup heavy whipping cream, OR, Full-Fat Coconut milk for dairy Free option
+- ½ cup heavy whipping cream OR, Full-Fat Coconut milk for dairy Free option

-- 1-2 teaspoons sugar (optional)
+- 1-2 teaspoons sugar optional

 - 2-3 tablespoons fresh chopped cilantro

-- Saffron Rice
+- Here is the detailed recipe for Saffron Rice

-Rice: Rinse basmati rice 2-3 times, till the water runs clear.
+- Rice: Rinse basmati rice 2-3 times, till the water runs clear.
 In an oven safe bowl, add rice, water, saffron, that has been microwaved for 20 seconds in water, oil, salt and slivered almonds.
 Keep aside.